Skip to content

 Long-Term Outcomes and Dental Implants

-While individual outcomes vary based on disease severity and dental care, research consistently shows that patients with primary Sjögren’s syndrome experience poorer oral health-related quality of life and higher rates of caries compared to the general population [12][11].
+While individual outcomes vary based on disease severity and dental care, research consistently shows that patients with primary Sjögren’s disease experience poorer oral health-related quality of life and higher rates of caries compared to the general population [12][11].
 While the increased risk is clear, the exact average number of missing teeth among patients varies widely in the medical literature, which highlights the massive impact that aggressive, early intervention can have [13][5].

 When tooth loss does occur, many patients wonder if their dry mouth prevents them from getting replacements.
-Fortunately, dental implants are a highly viable and successful treatment option for replacing missing teeth in patients with Sjögren’s syndrome [3].
+Fortunately, dental implants are a highly viable and successful treatment option for replacing missing teeth in patients with Sjögren’s disease [3].
 Studies have shown that implant survival and performance in well-managed Sjögren’s patients are comparable to those in healthy individuals over a 5-year period [14].

 Preventative Strategies and Care